Top 10 Things to Do in Lisbon, Portugal

 This one’s kind of a given when visiting Lisbon.
 You can’t go anywhere in Lisbon without seeing São Jorge Castle perched on the city’s highest hilltop.
 And, yes, even though it’s a total tourist trap, it’s a tourist trap totally worth visiting.
 You’ll catch some of the best views of the city from the castle’s main terrace.

-Much of the current castle only dates back to the 1930s, but the history of the fortress goes all the way back to the 1100s when the Moors recaptured Lisbon.
+Much of the current castle only dates back to the 1930s, but the history of the fortress goes all the way back to the 12th century when the Moors recaptured Lisbon.
 It’s a fun castle to explore with lots of climbing around, so wear good walking shoes.
 And, for some reason unbeknownst to me, they have peacocks everywhere.
 Ones that don’t mind getting up in your personal space.
 But they’re harmless.

 My main recommendation here is to make the hike up the hill.
 It’s steep, and not at all glamorous in the Portuguese heat, but the back streets and winding alleyways are just incredible.
 One thousand percent Insta-worthy.
 Which is partly why it’s on my list of top things to do in Lisbon.
 If you go first thing in the morning, you can beat some of the heat and get great shots of the sun filtering through the streets.